Book With Confidence

 Deposits and interim payments

-A non-refundable deposit of £500 per person travelling (£300 per person on a group tour), or appropriate amount as stated in the brochure or on the website, is required when the booking form is submitted.
+A non-refundable deposit of £500 per person travelling (£300 per person on a group tour or Private Journey booked online), or appropriate amount as stated in the brochure or on the website, is required when the booking form is submitted.
 You must read our booking conditions before you pay a deposit.
 For certain destinations and services a higher deposit may be required and you will be advised of this at the time of booking.
 Some arrangements are booked through companies with whom we are in association, (particularly cruise operators) and there may be a requirement of an intermediate payment.
 This information is given in the Tour Tariff sections where appropriate, but we will also advise you of any special booking conditions when we send a financial summary.
 In the case of expedition cruises (such as Antarctica) and self-drive holidays, individual cruise operators and car hire companies require travellers to complete their individual passenger information forms, and adhere to their booking conditions.
 By confirming your booking with JLA you confirm your acceptance of these additional conditions.
 We will issue a confirmation at which point we have accepted your booking and a contract exists.
 We will normally confirm the proposed arrangements within 5 working days.
 However, in the case of certain bespoke arrangements, please allow time for us to communicate with Latin America - this sometimes takes a week or more.

 Presentation of Prices